Types of Buffer Solutions, and Determine of the Buffer Solution pH

 Preparation buffer solution

-A buffer solution is usually prepared from (i) Weak acids and its salts (ii) Weak base and its salts.
+A buffer solution is usually prepared from (i) Weak acids and their salts and (ii) Weak base and its salts.

 Acidic Buffer solution